yhs666/mc-docs.zh-cn/articles/event-hubs/event-hubs-java-get-started-receive-eph.md

     {
         private int checkpointBatchingCount = 0;

         // OnOpen is called when a new event processor instance is created by the host.
-In a real implementation, this
-        // is the place to do initialization so that events can be processed when they arrive, such as opening a database
-        // connection.
         @Override
         public void onOpen(PartitionContext context) throws Exception
         {
             System.out.println("SAMPLE: Partition " + context.getPartitionId() + " is opening");
         }

         // OnClose is called when an event processor instance is being shut down.
-The reason argument indicates whether the shut down
-        // is because another host has stolen the lease for this partition or due to error or host shutdown.
-In a real implementation,
-        // this is the place to do cleanup for resources that were opened in onOpen.
         @Override
         public void onClose(PartitionContext context, CloseReason reason) throws Exception {